mheap/nexmo-developer/_use_cases/en/add-a-call-whisper-to-an-inbound-call.md

 ### Answer the incoming call, and start an outbound call

-Whenever someone calls one of the numbers that are linked to the Nexmo application, Nexmo will receive an incoming call.
-Nexmo will then notify your web application of that call.
+Whenever someone calls one of the numbers that are linked to the Vonage application, Vonage will receive an incoming call.
+Vonage will then notify your web application of that call.
 It does this by making a [webhook request](/voice/voice-api/webhook-reference#answer-webhook) to your web app's `answer_url` endpoint - in this case `/answer`.
 When the call is answered, the application connects that caller to the call center operative.

 **lib/routes.js**